agrostar/zzapi/README.md

 1. **Specs**: The storage format specification
 2. **Runners**: The tool thats can make one or more API requests.
 We are not restricted to a single runner, we may have a command line runner and also a VS Code extension that can run the requests.
-3. **Documentation generators**: these will generate in different formats: We envisate a markdown generator to begin with.
+3. **Documentation generators**: these will generate in different formats: We envisage a markdown generator to begin with.

 # Storage format